 10. Where to stay

 The republic does not consist of dilapidated buildings and a desolate steppe, as the popular films about Iraq imposed on us.
 There are not many hotels in Iraq, but there are hotels.
 They are mainly concentrated only in the capital of Iraq.
-But with the cessation of large-scale military operations, living options in Iraq have improved.
+However, with the cessation of large-scale military operations, living options in Iraq have improved.
 More and more hotels in Iraq are reaching Western quality standards, and there is still plenty of room for growth in the tourism sector, as many Iraq cities even do not have five-star hotels.
-But their varied price, acceptable for everyone, will make it easier for tourists to choose.
+However, their varied price, acceptable for everyone, will make it easier for tourists to choose.
 In Kurdistan, the situation is almost similar; the number of hotels is growing every year.
 One big drawback for the whole country is that renting out houses to tourists is not in fashion.
 And you will have to plan trips only to Iraq cities with hotels.